 - Host your own website

 I know I say this a lot but you really are so limited by what you can achieve if you are working on a free blog.
 By hosting your own site you can add or build your own plugins and scripts, edit your theme or even build your own.
 BlueHost has a $2.95 special for Blog Tyrant readers if you want to get started.
+Learn how to set-up WordPress in our how to install WordPress guide.

 - Make your readers happy